Oipipa/phynjo/README.md

 # PhysiSpell

 This is the starting code for an Embedded Domain-Specific Language (EDSL) for physics simulations, something I am making for my undergraduate thesis.
 It's built in Haskell and lets you define physics behaviors ("runes" for atomic effects and "spells" for composed actions) in a structured and modular way.
+This project is scoped for classical Newtonian mechanics so nothing is too extravagent sadly.

 ## What's here?